tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/README.md

 ### Guarantee: <a name="guarantee"></a>
-* Learning interpretable models with causal guarantees (2019) -
+* ***Learning interpretable models with causal guarantees (2019):***
 	- propose a framework to bridge the gap between causal and interpretable models by transforming any algorithm into an interpretable individual treatment effect estimation framework.
 * Estimating individual treatment effect:  generalization boundsand  algorithms:
-	- learn
-an oracle function f which estimates the causal effect of a treatment for any observed instance and then learn an interpretable function f′ to estimate f.
+	- learn an oracle function f which estimates the causal effect of a treatment for any observed instance and then learn an interpretable function f′ to estimate f.
 They further provide a bound for the error produced by their framework
+	- Potential outcomes framework

 ### Ideas - Potential Research Gap
-* Counterfactual in Recommendation System:
+* Counterfactual in Recommendation System
 * Economic decision making